anant21/wordScrambleSolver/README.md

 8. The output is also saved in the text file with name: `correctWord.txt` present in the same directory.

+9. We can check the text file using this command: `cat correctWord.txt` or `less correctWord.txt`.

 ### Thank You!